Dheuster/AFT-FO4Edition/readme.txt

              gear that you only want during combat.
 Whether it is simply a helmet toggle or a full wardrobe change.

-             NOTE: If you assign a WEAPON to the combat outfit, the follower will be forced to use that weapon for a short period of time when combat begins before the AI is freed to make another weapon selection.
+             NOTE: If you setup a combat outfit, AFT will force the follower to use that weapon assigned to the outfit.
+If you do not want this behavior, skip the combat outfit and only create a standard outfit.

            City Outfit: